dkaramitros/pyDyBulbs/README.md

 ## Information

-This Python package allows to compute and plot Dynamic Stress Bulbs for Harmonic Vertical Point Loads in Homogenous Soil.
+This Python package allows to compute _dynamic stress bulbs for harmonic vertical point loads in homogenous soil_.

-Note that a relevant publication is currently under review in the ASCE Journal of Geotechnical and Geoenvironmental Engineering.
+Note that a relevant publication is currently under review in the _ASCE Journal of Geotechnical and Geoenvironmental Engineering_.

-## Installation

-Installation instructions are currently under preparation.

 ## Instructions

-Information will be provided on how to use the package.
+A series of functions to support the computations is provided in `stokes.py`.

+The use of these functions is demonstrated in `example.py`.

 ## Contributors